ethanpartidas/CSVT/README.md

 ### The Problem with BDDs

 There is an inherent limitation to generating crossbars from BDDs.
 Each node in a BDD has at most 2 edges coming from it, so the total number of edges is proportional to the number of nodes.
-On the crossbar, the nodes represent rows and columns, and the edges represent memristors.
-Thus, the number of memristors is O(n) whereas the number of intersections in the crossbar is O(n^2), where n is the number of nodes in the BDD.
-For large n, this creates crossbars that are very sparsely populated by memristors.
+On the crossbar, the nodes represent rows and columns, and the edges represent input memristors.
+Thus, the number of input memristors is O(n) whereas the number of intersections in the crossbar is O(n^2), where n is the number of nodes in the BDD.
+For large n, this creates crossbars that are very sparsely populated by input memristors.
 As seen in the example 25 variable crossbar, it is mostly 0s.

 ### An Alternative Approach